seansusmilch/least-watched/docs/media-processor.md

 ---

+## 12. Processing Statistics

+### 12.1 Tracked Metrics

+The following metrics are tracked during each processing run:

+- `totalTimeMs` — Total processing time in milliseconds
+- `itemsProcessed` — Number of items successfully processed
+- `itemsWithArrMatch` — Number of items matched to Sonarr/Radarr
+- `itemsWithPlayback` — Number of items with playback data found
+- `avgTimePerItemMs` — Average processing time per item
+- `embyItemsFetched` — Total Emby items retrieved (after limiting)
+- `sonarrSeriesFetched` — Total series from Sonarr pre-fetch
+- `radarrMoviesFetched` — Total movies from Radarr pre-fetch

+### 12.2 Completion Logging

+On completion, the following summary is logged:

+- Total time and item count with average time per item
+- Arr match rate (matched/total)
+- Playback data rate (found/total)
+- Pre-fetch counts for Sonarr and Radarr
+- Emby item breakdown by type (series count, movie count, total)

+---

-## 12. Current Limitations
+## 13. Current Limitations

 The following are known limitations of the current implementation:

-1. **TV Series only** — Movies are not processed despite available data pathways.
-2. **Single Emby instance** — Only one Emby server can be configured.
+1. **Single Emby instance** — Only one Emby server can be configured.
-3. **In-memory progress** — Progress is lost on server restart.
+2. **In-memory progress** — Progress is lost on server restart.
-4. **No quality score computation** — Quality data is stored but not used in scoring.
+3. **No quality score computation** — Quality data is stored but not used in scoring.
-5. **No title-based fallback matching** — Unmatched items remain unmatched.
+4. **No title-based fallback matching** — Unmatched items remain unmatched.
-6. **Sequential item processing** — Items are processed one at a time, not in batches.
+5. **Sequential item processing** — Items are processed one at a time, not in parallel batches.
+6. **No deletion actions** — The system identifies candidates but does not perform deletions.